mindaffect/Headset/README.md

 # 3d Print Instructions

 As the headset should conform to a persons head, we recommend semi-flexible print materials, for the main electrode holding piece and the left/right spring pieces.
 Stiff material like PLA, PETG or ABS is too rigid and won't work.
-We have used "Renkforce Flexible Filament" but any rubber-like semi-flexible material should work.
+We have used "Ninja-flex" Flexible Filament but any rubber-like semi-flexible material should work.

 The other pieces (sponge-tube, nib-disc) can be printed with stiff materials.